KosRud/DQ-skinning-for-Unity/README.md

 The scipt only works in play mode.<br>
 If you see no effect in play mode verify that you are using the right shader.

+### Unity version
+The script was developed for Unity **2018.3.3.f1**.
+Other versions may refuse to compile HackedStandard.shader as the Standard shader changes from version to version and compatibility is not guaranteed.

 <br><br><br>

 ### Performance: